JeroenDelcour/tplot/docs/index.md

 ![Multivariate gaussian with "ascii" colormap](images/multivariate_gaussian_ascii.png)

-Images can also be shown, if first converted to a `uint8` array:
+Images can also be shown, if first converted to a Numpy array of type `uint8`:

 ![Original cameraman](images/cameraman.png)